fybrik/fybrik/docs/IsolationNetworkPolicies.md

 _Note_:  should be validated with our customers.

-- Change the Flow field to be required instead of optional.

-_Note_:  should be validated with our customers.

 - If a `WorkloadLocation` array and a `workloadSelector` are empty, no Network Policies will be created, which is similar to current implementation.
 Probably other isolation methods are used.

-- Allow to a user by modifying the `FybrikApplication.spec.selector` in the instance of its `FybrikApplication` to modify the NP without modification/redeployment of the data plane.
+- By modifying the `FybrikApplication.spec.selector` allow users to modify the NP without modification/redeployment of the data plane.

 _Note_: we have to check if it is possible.